Isle of Wight Guru

 11. Bembridge Windmill

 If you've come to the Isle of Wight to tour its extensive collection of windmills, I'm afraid you're in for a crushing disappointment.
 The Island only has one windmill left, although this one is a corker.
-It dates from around 1700 and offers tours which allow you to climb up to the top.
+It dates from around 1700 and offers tours that allow you to climb up to the top.
 One of its claims to fame is that it was painted by Turner (Joseph, not Tina).
 The same artist also painted Carisbrooke Castle - his picture is on display in the Castle's museum.

 It's worth checking opening times for Bembridge Windmill and you might consider National Trust Membership instead of paying the entry fee.